Nassau County Divorce Attorneys Explain Your Marital Property Rights

 Contact Simonetti & Associates for a free consultation with our experienced Long Island divorce attorneys

 In Nassau County, Simonetti & Associates provides value for your money throughout your divorce.
-With more than 29 years of experience, we work efficiently and effectively to minimize the stress of divorce.
-With offices in Woodbury and downtown New York, our firm offers flexible office hours and even returns calls after hours.
+With more than 30 years of experience, we work efficiently and effectively to minimize the stress of divorce.
+With offices in Syosset and Water Mill, our firm offers flexible office hours and even returns calls after hours.
 For your free initial consultation, call 877-385-2560 or contact us online.